-Park+Ride day passes
+P+Ride day passes

-Monthly and annual Park+Ride passes
+Monthly and annual P+Ride passes

 We're working hard to ensure you'll be able to find a sufficient number of sheltered and well-illuminated areas for parking your bicycle at all of our train stations.
 Bicycle parking stations are monitored at our train stations in Bern, Biel/Bienne, Burgdorf, Lucerne, Lyss, Solothurn and Thun.